 So, what’s the point of improving your credit score, and why would this benefit you?
 Below are some of the benefits you might get from having good credit:

-Representative 30.5% APR.
+Representative 30.7% APR.

 Lots of factors can affect your credit score.
 But there is also a lot you can do that may increase your chances of getting finance and improving your credit score is high on that list.

-If you’ve previously had financial difficulties, IVAs (Individual Voluntary Arrangements) and CCJs (County Court Judgements) will remain on your credit file for up to 6 years, which will affect your credit score.
+If you’ve previously had financial difficulties, IVAs (Individual Voluntary Arrangements) and CCJs (County Court Judgments) will remain on your credit file for up to 6 years, which will affect your credit score.
 Thankfully, there are still lots of things you can do that might improve your credit score, even if you’ve had an IVA or CCJ.

 Every little helps with credit scores, and there might be simple things you could do to improve it slightly.
 Doing so could mean the difference between a few percent on your loan’s APR, which could save you money in the long run.
 If you’re not sure what an APR is, check out our guide that answers the common question “what does APR mean?‘.